Searching for topological dark matter in LIGO data

-Dual-recycled Fabry-P\'erot-Michelson type of interferometers (e.g., LIGO, Virgo, KAGRA, see Fig \ref{fig:RecycleFPI}) have additional mirrors increasing the strain sensitivity of the detector with respect to gravitational waves.
-However, the gain from cavities are not useful for the DM effects on the beam splitter.
-Therefore, with respect to the strain sensitivity including the cavity effects, we gain a suppression factor of $N_{\text{eff}}$ in the optical path length, which is the gain from cavities, such as \cite{PhysRevResearch.1.033187}
+The latter equation is to be regarded for all solid objects within the interferometer arms which, over time, are traversed by nontrivial DM field configurations.
+For the instruments in question, this effect primarily concerns the mirrors and the beam splitter.\footnote{We comment on effects related to the interferometer's test masses in Section \ref{signals_TDM}.} Note here that most ground-based dual-recycled Fabry-P\'erot-Michelson type interferometers (e.g., LIGO, Virgo, KAGRA; see Fig \ref{fig:RecycleFPI}) have additional mirrors (``ITMY" and ``ITMX") increasing the strain sensitivity of the detector with respect to GWs.
+For the detection of TDM, the additional mirrors do not increase the sensitivity due to the beam splitter's change in size, resulting in an effective suppression factor in the optical path length alteration with respect to the GW strain sensitivity.
+Namely, the $N\gg1$ to-and-back passages across the Fabry-P\'erot cavity yield a factor of $1/N_{\text{eff}}$ such that the optical path length is given by\cite{PhysRevResearch.1.033187}

-where $n$ is the refraction index and $l$ is the thickness of the beam splitter.
+where $n$ is the refraction index, $l$ is the thickness of the beam splitter and $N_{\text{eff}}\sim \mathcal{O}(N)$.
 We emphasize here that this naturally holds only for the beam splitter.
-The mirrors are not affected by the suppression factor as the laser beam reflects of them for every of the $N$ to-and-back passages.
+The mirrors are not affected by the suppression factor as the laser beam reflects them for every one of the $N$ to-and-back passages.
 The factor of $\sqrt{2}$ in Eq. \eqref{equ:nomirror} results from geometric considerations (see \cite{PhysRevResearch.1.033187} and references therein).
-In general, Eq. \eqref{equ:nomirror} does not include effects on the mirrors.
-They will only be influenced in width and the impact on effective optical pathway is given by the difference between the mirror changes.
-This is relevant as the TDM field effects are highly local.
-For an interaction like \eqref{equ:0} the complete effect on the optical pathway yields
+In this format, Eq. \eqref{equ:nomirror} does not include effects on the mirrors.
+They will only be influenced in width and the impact on the effective optical pathway is given by the difference between the mirror changes.
+This is particularly relevant as the TDM field effects are highly local.
+Adding mirror effects to the optical path change \eqref{equ:nomirror}, the complete effect on the optical pathway yields